-- Interest rate risk: The associated risk arises from the possibility of the Company incurring losses from interest rate fluctuations, which may increase the financial expenses on loans and financing raised in the market.
+- i.
+Interest rate risk: The associated risk arises from the possibility of the Company incurring losses from interest rate fluctuations, which may increase the financial expenses on loans and financing raised in the market.
 The Company continually monitors market interest rates to assess the possible need of renegotiating transactions.
-Currently, all the Company's credit facilities are fixed.
-The only significant exposure in turn as of March 31, 2023 consists of financial investments for escrow account see note 12. - Exchange rate risk: The Company is exposed to the exchange rate risk arising from exposures to certain currencies, basically the US dollar.
+Currently, all the Company's credit facilities are fixed and therefore not subject to market rate fluctuations. - ii.
+Exchange rate risk: The Company is exposed to the exchange rate risk arising from exposures to certain currencies, basically the US dollar.
 Exchange risk results from future business transactions and recognized assets and liabilities.
 Management has formulated a policy requiring management to manage its exchange rate risk in relation to its functional currency (real) and annual planning.
 In case of exposure to annual planning, the Company is required to hedge its loan positions in hedging transactions (swap and NDF contracts) negotiated with local banks.
-As of March 31, 2023 the Company's exposure is related to a loan in foreign currency, imports of raw material and related party payables.
+As of March 31, 2024 the Company's exposure is related to a foreign currency loan, imports of raw material and related party payables.